Farewell Letter Samples and Writing Tips

 In the last paragraph, reiterate your thanks.

-Farewell Email to Colleagues Example
+Farewell Email to Colleagues Example (Text Version)

 This sample employee farewell letter can be used to let your co-workers and colleagues know that you are resigning.
 The letter also includes information on how you can be contacted in the future.